TileDB-Inc/TileDB-Py/README.rst

 Conda
 '''''

 A pre-built Conda package is available that will install TileDB as well.
-Currently the pre-built TileDB conda package does not include the HDFS and S3 storage backends.

 ::

     $ conda install -c conda-forge tiledb-py

+*Note:*  Currently the pre-built TileDB conda package does not include the HDFS and S3 storage backends.

 Pip
 '''